-Adult: Means a person who is at least eighteen years, or a person who is otherwise subject to the Juvenile jurisdiction of a court.
-49-5-1 (a).
-Case Plan: The plan is prepared by the Department pursuant to the Federal requirements for a comprehensive plan for every child in foster care and the requirements of WV State Code 49-6D-3 whereby the case plan must be filed within sixty days of the child coming into foster care or within thirty days of the inception of the improvement period, whichever occurs first.
-For youth entering Foster care through Juvenile proceedings, the same requirements for all Foster children including the child's case plan must be followed.
+Case Plan: The plan is prepared by the Department pursuant to the Federal requirements for a comprehensive plan for every child in foster care and the requirements of chapter forty-nine of the Code of West Virginia whereby the case plan must be filed within sixty days of the child coming into foster care or within thirty days of the inception of the improvement period, whichever occurs first.
+For youth entering Foster care through juvenile proceedings, the same requirements for all Foster children including the child's case plan must be followed.
 The Case Plan is a comprehensive document which directs the provision of all casework services including the services provided to the child and the family.
-49-6D-3 Child: A person under the age of eighteen years of age, or a person who is otherwise subject to the juvenile jurisdiction of a court .
-49-1-2 & 49- 4-1(b) Child welfare agency: any agency or facility maintained by the state or any county or municipality thereof or any agency or facility maintained by an individual, firm, corporation, association or organization, public or private, to receive children for care and maintenance or for placement in residential care facilities or any facility that provides care for unmarried mothers and their children 49-1-4 (1) Community-based: Refers to those services, facilities, programs, etc. that are located near the youth/Juvenile's home or family and refers to community participation in planning, operation, and evaluation for a variety of service needs which may include but is not limited to medical, educational, vocational, social, and psychological guidance, training, special education, counseling, alcoholism/substance abuse, and any treatment and other rehabilitative services.
-49-1-4-2-J-3 Community Services Provider: An agency that provides services that could address the issues reported in the request to receive services referral.
-Some examples may be a Family Resource Center, Big Brothers /Big Sisters, the Salvation Army, The YWCA or YMCA.
-Comprehensive Assessment and Planning System (CAPS): CAPS is structured set of actions resulting in an assessment report that is considered comprehensive because the it reviews all possible areas of need including: Mental Health, Educational, Medical and Social Necessity Needs as well as underlying issues of children and families.
-The purpose of CAPS is to address the needs as well as the strengths of the children and their families including education, medical, social and mental health; to assure the first placement is 49-5D-3c(1) and (2)
+49-4-408 Child: Means any person under the age of eighteen years of age, or is a transitioning adult.
+49-1-202 Child welfare agency: Means any agency or facility maintained by the state or any county or municipality thereof, or any agency or facility maintained by an individual, firm, corporation, association or organization, public or private, to receive children for care and maintenance or for placement in residential care facilities, including, without limitation, private homes, or any facility that provides care for unmarried mothers and their children.
+A child welfare agency does not include juvenile detention facilities or juvenile correctional facilities operated by or under contract with the Division of Juvenile Services, or any other facility operated by that division for the secure housing or holding of juveniles committed to the custody of the division.
+49-1-206 Community-based: Means a facility, program or service located near the child's home or family and involving community participation in planning, operation, and evaluation and which may include, but is not limited to, medical, educational, vocational, social, and psychological guidance, training, special education, counseling, alcoholism/substance abuse treatment, and any other treatment or rehabilitation services.
+49-1-206 "Community-based juvenile probation sanctions" means any of a continuum of nonresidential accountability measures, programs and sanctions in response to a technical violation of probation, as part of a system of community-based juvenile probation sanctions and incentives, that may include, but are not limited to: 49-1-206 (A) Electronic monitoring; (B) Drug and alcohol screening, testing or monitoring; (C) Youth reporting centers; (D) Reporting and supervision requirements; (E) Community service; and